singhayush007/JAVASCRIPT/README.md

 # javascript---rep
-This repo is for Javascript language
+This repositories is about Javascript language.